Badshah Begum: Consort

+Ladies of the harem setting up encampments, c.1730-1740.
+Behind the Emperor's mother who is riding upon a bullock, Badshah Begum is seen reclining and smoking a huqqah.

 Badshah Begum took an interest in several aspects of the state and governance and played an active part in matters of importance.
 Being the Emperor's chief wife, she was the most influential among all of his wives and exercised influence over him.
 Muhammad Shah later developed a passion for a dancing girl, Udham Bai, a woman of no refinement, and made her a wife of his, though Badshah Begum remained his favourite.
 The marriage with Udham Bai resulted in the birth of a son, Ahmad Shah Bahadur.
 This son was brought up by Badshah Begum as though he were her own son.
 She loved him greatly, and he grew up to ascend the throne due to her efforts.
 Later, Badshah Begum also brought up Ahmad Shah's daughter, Muhtaram-un-Nisa.

 Badshah Begum commissioned elegant mansions in Jammu and, in typical Mughal style, laid the foundations of pleasure gardens on the banks of the Tawi River.